 - Affordable Housing: These are units built through the Low-Income Housing Tax Credit (LIHTC), which provides developers with tax subsidies in exchange for having a certain number of “affordable” units.
 After 15 years the building’s owner can exit the program by applying to state officials.
 “Saving Decent Affordable Housing in Detroit,” a study by the University of Michigan reports that between 2016 and 2022 approximately 7,000 homes and apartments under LIHTC will pass the 15-year mark.

-In reality low-income options aren’t very available.
-In fact they are contracting, particularly for downtown buildings.
-For example, in March 2013 management the 1214 Griswold building informed more than 100 low-income seniors, many with disabilities, that they had a year’s notice (as is necessary under the Section 8 program) to move as the building would be renovated.
-Today that building, The Albert, has luxury apartments.
+The reality is that low-income options aren’t very available.
+For Detroit are contracting, particularly in downtown buildings.
+In March 2013 management the 1214 Griswold building informed more than 100 low-income seniors, many with disabilities, that they had a year’s notice (as is necessary under the Section 8 program) to move as the building would be renovated.
+See Kate Levy’s documentary about senior citizens living in downtown Detroit and then scroll down to the 12-minute video, “Holding Down the Fort.”
+Today the building, now called The Albert, is a luxury apartment building.
+But as the Levy documentary notes, there are 2,000 more senior citizens living in downtown apartments and may face displacement.

 The latest displacement is at the Park Avenue House, 180-unit downtown hotel, which was recently sold and will be remodeled.
 It was one of the few long-term affordable hotels to live in downtown area.
 Residents were initially given a 30-day notice.
 After a great deal of negative publicity — and after a maintenance man was to remove all hotel-owned appliances (microwaves and refrigerators) from the rooms — the City of Detroit sent a cease and desist letter and an agreement was worked out to allow the residents to stay until next June.